sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

 ## Intro

 HDBSQL is used in this tutorial as it is part of the SAP HANA client install.
 HDBSQL is a basic tool for executing SQL scripts and providing an interface for interactive queries.
-Another option to execute SQL operations is the [SQL Console](hana-dbx-hcc) that is part of SAP HANA Cloud Central or the [SAP HANA database explorer](group.hana-cloud-get-started) which is part of an on-premise install of the SAP HANA Cockpit or a server + applications SAP HANA, express edition install.
+Another option to execute SQL operations is the [SQL Console](hana-dbx-hcc) that is part of SAP HANA Cloud Central or the [SAP HANA database explorer](group.hana-cloud-get-started) which is part of an on-premise install of the SAP HANA Cockpit.

 ---